 The tailor will need to adjust the jacket sleeve length and pants hem (decide if you want a full break, half break, or no break).

 You may also need to make slight modifications to the jacket and pants waistline.
 A skilled tailor will suggest the proper alterations.

-If you take his advice, he will make your off-the-rack suit, look like a custom-made one.
+If you take his advice, he will make your off-the-rack suit, look like a custom-made suit.

 Keep in mind that professional tailing can be expensive.
-You could end up paying over $100 if you make several adjustments to the pants and jacket.
+You could end up paying over $100 for tailoring if you make several adjustments to the pants and jacket.